paul-rogers/parquet-builder/README.md

 ## CSV-based Extension

 Not in this code, but a possible extension, is to get the data and schema from a CSV file.
-Maybe something like:
+Maybe the first line would have the name, the second the type.
+Something like this:

     index,value,raw
     required int32,required int32 (Date),required int32
     1, 0, 0
     2, -1, -1
     ...

+Or, perhaps the type can be specified in a separate file: `foo.schema` for `foo.csv`.

+The point is, having the schema lets you have much finer control than you get from CSV or JSON alone since those two text formats just have numeric values, but Parquet has `int_8`, `int_16`, and so on.

-That was not helpful for the particular tests created here (where it was handy to create data in a program), but is something we could add.
+This part hasn't yet been added because it was not needed for the particular tests created here (where it was handy to create data in a program), but it is something we could add.